We put together a brief introduction to the most important points below.

 Searching for visual media (movies etc.)

-Open thein the catalogue and under "material selection" ONLY tick the box "audio visual".
+Open the advanced search in the catalogue and under "material selection" ONLY tick the box "audio visual".

 Enter a search term such as the name of an actor or a keyword from the title (e.g. "Harry Potter" or "fairy-tale").

-For a complete list of all visual media, enter the search term "" in the search field.
+For a complete list of all visual media, enter the search term "bbg b*" in the search field.

 Searching for audio media (music CDs, audio books, etc.):

-Open thein the catalogue and under "material selection" ONLY tick the box "Sound".
+Open the advanced search in the catalogue and under "material selection" ONLY tick the box "Sound".

 Enter a search term such as the name of a composer ("Ravel") or a keyword from the title ("Bolero").
-For a complete list of all audio media, enter the search term "" in the search field.
+For a complete list of all audio media, enter the search term "bbg g*" in the search field.

 If you are looking for an overview of our e-book collection, proceed as follows:

-Open thein the catalogue and under "material selection" ONLY tick the box "online resources (without periodicals)".
+Open the advanced search in the catalogue and under "material selection" ONLY tick the box "online resources (without periodicals)".

 Enter a search term such as the name of an author or a keyword from the title (e.g. "inclusion").

-For a complete list of all e-books, enter the search term "" in the search field.
+For a complete list of all e-books, enter the search term "bbg Oa*" in the search field.